-You guys loved last week’s list – 29 Ways to Bring Thailand to You – Today, Tomorrow and This Weekend – so here’s part two!
+You guys loved last week’s list – 29 Thailand-inspired activities to do at home – so here’s part two!
 From missing Mormons and nekked Nanas, to homemade Thai iced tea and the coffee mug that sums up 2020 – it’ll keep you busy for weeks.
 Enjoy!

 Links below may include affiliates.
 I use affiliate links to recommended products and services.
 I receive a small commission on any resulting purchases at no cost to the customer.
 As an Amazon Associate, I earn from qualifying purchases.
 It keeps The Koh Samui Guide ad-free, never sponsored and 100% independent.